dna-seq/just_prs/README.md

 # just_prs
-Polygenic risk score (PRS) postagregator for longevity report in oakvar
+Polygenic risk score (PRS) postagregator for longevity report in oakvar.
+It is a part of [Oakvar-Longevity](https://github.com/dna-seq/oakvar-longevity) module.

 # Installation